 The Private Wealth & Private Client Review: Poland

 There are two types of tax obligation in Poland: unlimited and limited.
-Unlimited tax obligation is constituted when individuals with their place of residence in Poland are taxed on their worldwide income, regardless of where the income is earned.
+The unlimited tax obligation is constituted when individuals with their place of residence in Poland are taxed on their worldwide income, regardless of where the income is earned.
 The limited tax obligation arises when individuals do not have a place of residence in Poland, and they are taxed solely on their income derived from Polish sources.
-It should be stressed that, from 2017 and by further amendments in 2018 and 2019, the Polish legislator has extended a list of circumstances in which the income of non-residents is deemed to be generated in Poland.
+It should be stressed that, from 2017 and by further amendments in 2018 and 2019, the Polish legislator has extended a list of circumstances under which the income of non-residents is deemed to be generated in Poland.
 The extended list includes:

 - any kind of operation undertaken personally in Poland, regardless of where the remuneration is paid;

-- any kinds of operation undertaken in Poland, including operation of a foreign facility located in Poland;
+- any kinds of operation undertaken in Poland, including the operation of a foreign facility located in Poland;

 - a property located in Poland or rights to such a property, including sales thereof in its entirety or part, or sales of any rights to such a property;

-- securities and derivative financial instruments not being securities allowed for public trading in Poland in the regulated stock exchange market, including those obtained through sales of such securities or instruments and exercising rights stemming from them;
+- securities and derivative financial instruments not being securities allowed for public trading in Poland in the regulated stock exchange market, including those obtained through sales of such securities or instruments, and exercising rights stemming from them;

-- the deed of ownership transfer of shares in a company, the whole of entitlements and obligations in a company not being a legal person, or deeds of participation in an investment fund or a collective investment scheme or other legal person, or the deed that is due resulting from holding shares where at least 50 per cent of the value of assets, directly or indirectly, constitute properties located in Poland or rights to such properties;
+- the deed of ownership transfer of shares in a company, the whole of entitlements and obligations in a company not being a legal person, or deeds of participation in an investment fund or a collective investment scheme or other legal person, or a deed that is due resulting from holding shares where at least 50 per cent of the value of assets, directly or indirectly, that constitute properties located in Poland or rights to such properties;

 - regulated titles due, including left for disposal, paid or deducted by natural persons, legal persons or organisational units not having a legal entity, with residence, registered office or management in Poland, irrespective of the place where the agreement was concluded or where the service is delivered; and